lordstimpa/Car-Simulation/README.md

 ## Structure

 The main file (Program.cs) consists of methods which are all run asynchronously.
-The only method which is run synchronously is PrintCar() which called when a car has crossed the finish line.
+The only method which is run synchronously is PrintCar() which is called when a car has crossed the finish line.
 It displays the time, speed and distance the car traveled.

 Important files in the repository: